Ford Laser: Japan

 The fourth generation Laser was known as the BHA series in Japan.
 All sporting models were discontinued with the release of this model in the wake of poor sales and financial returns as Mazda scaled back operations and sought to rearrange market focus.
 Only the sedan and three-door hatchback were sold in Japan, the hatch being based on the Mazda Familia Neo.

 Australia

 The Japanese built KJ Laser in Australia went on sale in October 1994 represented a major change in design; looking very different from the previous KH model.
 The three-door hatchback was known as the Laser Lynx and the five-door as the Laser Liata.

-The new KJ Laser was introduced in 1994 with variants, facelifts (KL of December 1996 and KM of December 1997) and engine driveline improvements continuing up until the last of the KM series were released in 1998.
-The KJ Laser was the first Laser manufactured wholly in Japan, following Ford Australia's decision to close their Homebush West plant.
+The new KJ Laser was introduced in 1994 with variants, facelifts (KL of December 1996 and KM of December 1997) and engine driveline improvements continuing up until the last of the KM series were released in 1999.
+The KJ Laser was the first Laser manufactured wholly in Japan, following Ford Australia's decision to close their Flemington plant.

 However, the KJ was disappointing in sales numbers mainly because of the smaller Festiva and other cheaper South Korean cars from Hyundai, Kia and Daewoo to which many conservative buyers flocked.